Privacy policy.

 Data retention

-In line with data protection principles, client data is only kept for as long as needed.
+In accordance with data protection principles, client data is retained only for as long as necessary.
 Appropriate retention periods for personal data are determined through consideration of the amount, nature and sensitivity of data, any potential risk of harm from unauthorised use, or disclosure of client personal data, the purposes for which I process client data and whether I can achieve those purposes through other means, and the applicable legal requirements.

-On termination of any counselling services, I will remove certain data, including a client’s phone number, emergency contact, any session recordings and GP name and contact details.
-All other data and information relating to clients and their therapy sessions will be held for the duration of counselling and for six years following the date of a client’s last counselling session.
+On termination of any psychological services, all other data and information relating to clients and their therapy sessions will be held for the duration of treatment for six years following the date of a client’s last therapy session.
 These timeframes are governed by UK legal requirements, my insurance provider and by the professional regulator.

-After six years, and once there is no longer a lawful reason for retaining client data, I will dispose of any data securely.
+After six years, and once there is no longer a lawful reason to retain client data, I will securely dispose of any remaining data.
 In certain circumstances, I may anonymise client personal data (after which point it can no longer be associated with a particular client) for research or statistical purposes.
 In this case, I may use such information indefinitely without further notice to you.

 Right to erasure